subh83/DOSL/README.md

 ```

 ### Description:
-"Discrete Optimal Search Library (DOSL)" is a fast, efficient and easy-to-use library for construction of discrete representation (e.g., graph or a simplicial complex) and search (e.g., using algorithms like A-star, Dijkstra's, etc.) library written in C++, designed specifically for searching medium to large scale graphs for optimal paths.
+"Discrete Optimal Search Library (DOSL)" is a fast, efficient and easy-to-use library for construction of discrete representation (e.g., a graph or a simplicial complex) and search (e.g., using algorithms like A-star, Dijkstra's, etc.) library written in C++, designed specifically for searching medium to large scale graphs or complexes for optimal paths.

 *******************************************************************************